CmdOptDefeat/fe25/README.md

 # About the Team
 Adbhut Patil: Adbhut is studying in 10th grade, under NIOS.
 He is interested in robotics, programming, and aviation.

-Pranav Kiran Rajarathna: Pranav is currently sudying in the 11th grade(PCMC combination) and has been interested in Robotics for several years .
+Pranav Kiran Rajarathna: Pranav is currently studying in the 11th grade(PCMC combination) and has been interested in Robotics for several years .
 He has participated in WRO in other categories in the past years.
 He was also part of Coding club in his school and built a few robotics projects for school events.
 His other interests include maths, physics, numismatics and history.

 | __Team Photo__ |
 |:-----------:|